WhiteflagProtocol/whiteflag-api/SCOPE.md

 The following functionality is in scope, but currently not implemented:

 * message and area concatenation with reference code 3 - issue #2
-* evaluation of message sequences
+* evaluation of message sequences - issue #36

 ## Outside scope